bio reviews CDs and books concerts & workshops Gigs Media Contact Links

 Workshops

 Bruce is experienced in conducting workshops on a range of creative topics.
 Workshops can vary from a minimum of one hour to a series of sessions over several days, depending on the circumstances and setting.
+All workshops are designed for people with a range of experience and skills, and can be tailored to suit a particular target group.

 Songwriting Made Easy